the-bantoo/erpnext_sambapos/README.md

 	- Update atrributes: Price, UOM, Group -> Update

 - Automate the DB Setup in Python SQL
-- Create an ERPNext App to hold configs
+- Create an ERPNext App to hold configs and auto configure erpnext changes